Visibility Extension via Reflection: Introduction

 \section{Introduction}

-Visibility is the state of being able to see or be seen by a viewer.
-Given a set of obstacles in the Euclidean space, two points in the space are said to be visible to each other, if the line segment that joins them does not intersect any obstacles.
-The problem of visibility determination is the process of deciding what surfaces can be seen by a certain viewer.

-Consider a simple polygon $\P$ with $n$ vertices and a viewer $q$ inside $\P$.
-Suppose $int(\P)$ denotes $\P$'s interior.
-Two points $x$ and $y$ are visible to each other, if and only if the relatively open line segment $\overline{xy}$ lies completely in $int(\P)$.
-The visibility polygon of a point $q$ in $\P$, denoted as $\VP(q)$, consists of all points of $\P$ visible to $q$.
+Consider a simple polygon $\P$ with $n$ vertices and a point viewer $q$ inside $\P$.
+Suppose $C(\P)$ denotes $\P$'s topological closure (the union of the interior and the boundary of $\P$).
+Two points $x$ and $y$ are visible to each other, if and only if the line segment $\overline{xy}$ lies completely in $C(\P)$.
+The visibility polygon of $q$, denoted as $\VP(q)$, consists of all points of $\P$ visible to $q$.
 Many problems concerning visibility polygons have been studied so far.
-There are linear time algorithms to compute $\VP(q)$~(\cite{2},\cite{1}).
-Edges of $\VP(q)$ that are not edges of $\P$ are called {\it window}.
+There are linear-time algorithms to compute $\VP(q)$~(\cite{2}, \cite{1}).
+Edges of $\VP(q)$ that are not edges of $\P$ are called {\it windows}.

-The \emph{weak visibility polygon} of a segment $\seg{uw}$, denoted as $\WVP(\seg{uw})$, is the maximal sub-polygon of $\P$ visible to at least one point (not the endpoints) of $\seg{uw}$.

-We define a pseudo-triangle to be the simply connected any three mutually tangent convex sets.
-A \emph{funnel} is a pseudo-triangle one side of which has to be only one edge.
-This side is denoted as the \emph{``chord"} of the funnel.

-In this paper, either a simple polygon, a weak visible polygon, or a funnel may be considered as the given polygon $\P$ that contains the viewer.

-If some of the edges of $\P$ are made into mirrors, then each $\VP(q)$ may enlarge.
-Klee first introduced visibility in the presence of mirrors in 1969~\cite{3}.
-He asked whether every polygon whose edges are all mirrors is illuminable from every interior point.
-In 1995 Tokarsky constructed an all-mirror polygon inside which there exists a dark point~\cite{4}.